Today is the day we've all been dreading: the arrival of Sandy. I sit here, still with power, while others close to me are without.

 I wanted something to sustain us through the storm, should we lose power, but I didn't have the time to use dry beans to make this meal "authentic".
 But, I pulled this together in about an hour, and WHOA is it good.
 It's not good just for an emergency, but I'd definitely make this any day.
-Two thumbs up from hubs and kiddo loves it too.
+Kiddo loves it too.

 Olive oil (to coat the bottom of the pan)